AshrafulAbedin/DoomFire/README.md

 ## 🎮 About

 The Doom fire effect is a legendary piece of demo scene programming that creates realistic-looking fire using a simple but clever algorithm.
-This implementation brings that classic effect to Java with smooth animation and authentic color palette.
+This implementation brings that classic effect to Java with smooth animation and an authentic color palette.

 ## ✨ Features